mgummelt/farmcoin/README.md

-Farmcoin is a programming assignment I wrote for Stanford's Introduction to Systems class, or [CS 110](http://cs110.stanford.edu).
+Farmcoin is a programming assignment I wrote for Stanford's [CS110 Introduction to Systems](http://cs110.stanford.edu).
 It's a simple Bitcoin clone, meant to teach the basics of the blockchain.
 The handout describing the assignment can be found [here](https://docs.google.com/document/d/1k2MpJwaE_7zCnf3_Zb_33aPMZkdATusDRpH7SjfLuJU/edit?usp=sharing).

 Building